 7. Register for VAT

 You need to register for VAT as soon as your turnover exceeds AED 375,000.
-Transport and freight forwarding companies often reach this threshold quickly because they issue invoices frequently and handle a high volume of transactions.
+Transport and freight forwarding companies often reach this threshold quickly because they issue invoices frequently and handle a high volume of transactions, especially if they expand into cargo services businesses in Dubai’s logistics sector.

 8. Hire Employees